-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Foul and surface water drainage appears to be to the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-Any additional limits to inspection At the time of inspection there was no access to any sub-floor Not all windows and doors were opened or tested.
-Our inspection of the roof void was limited to a "head and insulation materials.
+Any additional limits to inspection